upstream-se/guidebook-draft/docs/motivation/problem-space/index.md

 - the technologies and platforms on which they were first built,
 - the organizational structures and business assumptions that motivated their creation.

 Maintenance and evolution therefore become dominant activities over a system’s lifetime.
-Empirical studies indicate that the majority of effort invested in a software system occurs after its initial delivery, as systems are adapted to new requirements, environments, and constraints ([Bennett & Rajlich, 2000](../resources/bibliography.md#bennett-rajlich-2000)).
+Empirical studies indicate that the majority of effort invested in a software system occurs after its initial delivery, as systems are adapted to new requirements, environments, and constraints ([Bennett & Rajlich, 2000](../../resources/bibliography/#bennett-rajlich-2000)).
+Longitudinal analyses of open-source systems further demonstrate that structural artifacts and technical debt evolve and accumulate over extended operational lifetimes, reinforcing the persistence and ongoing adaptation of deployed systems ([Digkas et al., 2022](../../resources/bibliography/#digkas-etal-2022)).

 Longevity also affects knowledge.
 Intent, design rationale, and governing assumptions are subject to gradual loss as individuals leave, documentation becomes outdated, and implicit knowledge remains uncodified.
 The temporal distance between decision and consequence is a defining characteristic of long-lived software systems.